John Fogerty: 1997–present

 On July 2, 3, and 4, 2009, Fogerty performed with the Los Angeles Philharmonic at the Hollywood Bowl, which was sold out for these shows.
 Though billed as Fogerty with the L.A.
-Philharmonic, the orchestra began the night with music by U.S. composers, and Fogerty and his band came on after intermission, playing only three songs with the orchestra.
+Philharmonic, the orchestra began the night with music by other U.S. composers, and Fogerty and his band came on after intermission, playing only three songs with the orchestra.

 On August 31, 2009, Fogerty released The Blue Ridge Rangers Rides Again, a sequel to his 1973 solo debut The Blue Ridge Rangers.
-The album includes a duet with Bruce Springsteen on the 1960 Everly Brothers classic "When Will I Be Loved".
-In addition, Don Henley and Timothy B. Schmit of Eagles sang with Fogerty on a cover of Rick Nelson's 1972 classic "Garden Party".
+The album includes a duet with Bruce Springsteen on the 1960 Everly Brothers classic "When Will I Be Loved."
+In addition, Don Henley and Timothy B. Schmit of Eagles sang with Fogerty on a cover of Rick Nelson's 1972 classic "Garden Party."
 The album was the first issued on Fogerty's own label Fortunate Son Records, which is distributed by the Verve Forecast Records unit of Universal Music Group and also handles the Fogerty/CCR Fantasy catalogue.

 On October 29, 2009, Fogerty appeared at Madison Square Garden for the first night of the celebratory 25th Anniversary Rock and Roll Hall of Fame concerts.
 Bruce Springsteen, with the E Street Band, called Fogerty out to play three songs with them.
-"Fortunate Son" was their first song, followed by "Proud Mary", and finally the duo tried their take on Roy Orbison's "Pretty Woman".
+"Fortunate Son" was their first song, followed by "Proud Mary," and finally the duo tried their take on Roy Orbison's "Oh, Pretty Woman."
 The show aired as a four-hour special on HBO on November 29, 2009.

-On November 3, 2009, Fogerty released the Royal Albert Hall DVD entitled Comin' Down The Road, named after his 1973 single, which he performed at this concert.
+On November 3, 2009, Fogerty released the Royal Albert Hall DVD titled Comin' Down The Road, named after his 1973 single, which he performed at this concert.
 Fogerty was also nominated for a Grammy Award at the 2010 Grammys.
-He was nominated for the Best Rock Solo Vocal Performance Grammy for the song "Change in the Weather", which he recorded for The Blue Ridge Rangers Rides Again.
+He was nominated for the Best Rock Solo Vocal Performance Grammy for the song "Change in the Weather," which he recorded for The Blue Ridge Rangers Rides Again.